 - Dormy Inn Akihabara: A unique 3-star hotel with a rooftop onsen that puts it a touch above others in the area.
 Shopping at Akihabara Electric Town is just 5 minutes away by foot.

-Where to stay: The best hotels in Harajuku
+Recommended hotels in Harajuku

-Besides shopping, Ginza is one of the best places in Tokyo to eat.
-Whether it’s eating a sushi breakfast at the nearby Tsukiji Fish Market or slurping on some of Tokyo’s best soba at Sasuga, finding a writing-home-worthy meal isn’t hard in Ginza.
+Besides shopping, Ginza is one of the city’s the most popular places to eat.
+Whether it’s eating a sushi breakfast at the nearby Tsukiji Fish Market or slurping on some of the capital’s tastiest soba at Sasuga, finding a delicious meal isn’t hard in Ginza.

-Where to stay: The best hotels in Ginza
+Recommended hotels in Ginza

 - Sotetsu Fresa Inn Ginza-Nanachome: A clean and modern hotel located within a short walk of Ginza’s shopping areas and Tsukiji Fish Market.

-- Mitsui Garden Hotel Ginza Premier: A chic high-rise hotel that serves up massive city views from its rooms.
+- Mitsui Garden Hotel Ginza Premier: A chic high-rise hotel that serves up massive views from its rooms.
 The shop-till-you-drop Ginza area hangs out just 10 minutes away by foot.

-Where to stay: The best hotels in Taito
+Recommended hotels in Taito

-There’s a wide range of accommodations in Taito falling mostly in the low to mid-range end of the Tokyo budget spectrum.
+There’s a wide range of accommodations in the Taito area, falling mostly in the low to mid-range end of the budget spectrum.
 The better value and prices in Taito come at the expense of centrality.

-Excellent transportation connections, especially in the southern half of Taito, however, split the difference; it’s hardly a deal-breaker.
+Excellent transportation connections, especially in the southern half of the district, however, split the difference; it’s hardly a deal-breaker.

 - APA Hotel Asakusabashi-Ekikita: A modern hotel located within a 4-minute walk from Asakusabashi Station.
-Upper floor rooms serve up excellent views of Tokyo Sky Tree.
+Upper-floor rooms serve up excellent views of Tokyo Sky Tree.
 Both Akihabara and Asakusa are within short walking distance.

 Minato sports a serious façade.
-Major Japanese companies like Honda, Toshiba and Sony all call Minato home and add to its skyline.
-With all the stresses that come with the corporate life, Minato also knows how to let loose.
+Major Japanese companies like Honda, Toshiba, and Sony all call Minato home and add to its skyline.
+With all the stresses that come with corporate life, Minato also knows how to let loose.